freeCodeCamp/freeCodeCamp/guide/english/haskell/monad/index.md

 # But what about `>>=` and `return`?
 Simple:

-`>>=`, or 'bind' takes a monad and a function that takes a value and returns a monad, and applies the function to a monad.
+`>>=`, or 'bind' takes a monad and a function which _takes a value and returns a monad_, and applies the function to a monad.
 This essentially allows us to manipulate data within monads, which can't be accessed by non-monadic functions.

 `return`, on the other hand, takes a value and returns a monad containing